Marketers must provide an omnichannel marketing experience because it has been proven to increase customer value, retention, and brand loyalty.

 Creating Interest With Target Audiences

 In the interest stage, you want to capture the attention of your target audience, remind them of who you are and keep them interested in your solutions.
-The key here is to provide relevant information that speaks to customer needs and pain points.
-You can use many of the same digital marketing channels as you would in the awareness phase, but the messaging will be very different.
+The key here is to provide relevant information that addresses customer needs and pain points.
+You can use many of the same digital marketing channels as you would in the awareness phase, but the messaging and delivery will be very different.

 Specific digital channels will include SEO, content marketing (blogging, infographics, eBooks, webinars), lead capture forms, and social media.
-Successful omnichannel marketing will move audiences down the purchase funnel in one seamless customer experience.
+Successful omnichannel marketing will move audiences down the purchase funnel to the next phase, preference.

 Generating a Preference For Your Brand

 In the preference stage of the omnichannel marketing funnel, you want to create a preference for your brand over the competition.
-The best way to do this is by differentiating your brand and emphasizing the unique value you offer.
+The best way to do this is by differentiating your brand and emphasizing your unique value.
 You can use the same marketing channels to generate preference, but repetition is key.
 Repetition equals believability.

 Your messaging should focus on your brand’s unique selling proposition (USP) and why customers should choose you over the competition.
 Customer testimonials, social proof, case studies, free trials, and demos are all effective ways to create a preference for your brand.
 But it doesn’t stop there.